How to Elope: A Step-by-Step Guide

 If you’re working with a company like Simply Eloped that provides elopement packages, you’ll be working with trusted and vetted vendors.
 But especially if you’re putting your elopement together on your own, make sure you interview potential vendors.
 Every photographer, videographer, hair and makeup artist, or florist has a flavor and specific style for their work.
 Think about the vibe, location, and budget you’ve decided on and how that vendor fits with your plan.

 After you’ve selected vendors, connect with them to talk through the vision of your wedding.
-For photographers, come with some ideas about how you want your photos to look and any specifics for photos like shots with certain family members or in a specific location.
+For photographers, come with some ideas about how you want your photos to look and any specifics for photos like shots with certain family members, the rest of your guest list, or in a specific location.
 The same goes for video.
 In meeting with your officiant, talk through how you envision the script, how you want your vows to sound, and how much time you want to spend exchanging vows.
 If you are going to have flowers, meet with your florist to talk through types of flowers and your vision for what your flowers will look like.
 We advise couples to meet with a florist sooner rather than later to arrange any flowers that the florist will need to order or source from another location.

 Step 5: Make It Official

 Important detail – make sure you can get your marriage license!
 Every state has different laws about legal marriages and granting marriage licenses.
 If you are getting married in a different state than where you live, be sure to research what you need to do in order to obtain a marriage certificate and license.
 There may be certain documents that you will need to send beforehand or bring with you.